 While overall, this product does well, this metric is where it fails to shine.
 Our gear stayed dry with casual use and when exposed to splashes.
 Upon submerging it, a fair amount of bubbles escaped, but only a few drops of water entered the main compartment.
 Unfortunately, when put to the rigorous task of being dragged behind a paddleboard through a lake, it on-boarded a significant amount of water, and our testing towel was soaked.

 Some large bubbles escaped during our submersion testing.

-This product may serve well for casual river days or to store gear that you would rather stay dry, but it won't be a total deal breaker if some moisture gets in.
+This product may serve well for casual river days or to store gear that can handle the potential of getting a little wet.
 If you're worried about your raft getting flipped and your bag getting dragged through the white water, we tested several other options that offer significantly better protection.

 Our testing towel ended up pretty soggy after submersion.

 Ease of Use

 The Hydraulic has a long and narrow design with a single opening at the top.
 This means packing from the bottom up and stacking your contents, which makes reaching things at the bottom of the pack difficult.

 This model is quite comfortable to carry.
 A handle at the top of the backpack makes a nice handhold when the pack is off your shoulders.
 The backpack straps are also well-padded and adjustable.
 Unfortunately, the 35-liter model has a webbing waist belt that is a bit painful on the hips with heavy loads.

 This handle made it really easy to pick up the bag and we found this feature surprisingly useful.